Message from His Excellency the High Commissioner

-The relations between Bangladesh and Canada dates back since the emergence of Bangladesh on 16 December 1971.
-Bangladesh became the member of the Commonwealth on 18 April 1972 with the support of Canada and other friendly countries.
-Canada co-sponsored a resolution in the General Assembly supporting admission of Bangladesh into the UN on 17 September 1974.
-Canada also supported Bangladesh for the membership in other UN agencies and international organization such as the World Bank.
+The relations between Bangladesh and Canada dates back before the emergence of Bangladesh on 16 December 1971.
+When Awami League led by the Father of the Nation, Bangabandhu Sheikh Mujibur Rahman won an absolute majority in the general elections held on 7 December 1970, the then Trudeau Government in Canada urged the ruling Government in Pakistan to hand over power peacefully to the elected representatives.
+Canadian Government continued its support towards Bangladesh during our War of Independence.
+Canada was one of the first countries that recognized Bangladesh immediately after the independence (14 February 1972).
+As soon as Bangladesh emerged as an independent country, it became the member of the Commonwealth on 18 April 1972 with the support of Canada and other friendly countries.
+Canada co-sponsored the resolution in the UN General Assembly supporting admission of Bangladesh into the UN on 17 September 1974.
+Canada also supported Bangladesh for its membership in other UN agencies and international organizations including the World Bank.

-Bangladesh opened diplomatic Mission in Ottawa, Canada in May 1972.
-Canada recognized Bangladesh on 14 February 1972, established diplomatic relations with Bangladesh on 20 March 1972, and opened resident diplomatic mission in Dhaka on 25 September 1973.
-Since then, relationship between two countries has been developing steadily, and over the decades has transformed into robust partnership.
+Bangladesh opened its diplomatic Mission in Ottawa, Canada in May 1972 while Canada opened its resident diplomatic mission in Dhaka on 25 September 1973.
+Since then, the relationship between two countries has been developing steadily, and over the decades has transformed into robust partnership.

-The present government led by Hon'ble Prime Minister Sheikh Hasina attaches great importance to Bangladesh-Canada bilateral relations and considers Canada as an important trade and development partner of Bangladesh.
-The same views were also reflected from the Canadian side on several occasions during bilateral visits and multilateral conferences.
+The present government led by the Hon'ble Prime Minister Sheikh Hasina attaches great importance to Bangladesh-Canada bilateral relations and considers Canada as an important trade and development partner.
+Canada also holds the same views on its relations with Bangladesh which have been manifested during bilateral visits as well as in multilateral forums.

-Bangladesh is the role model for socio-economic development in the world, according to the World Bank & IMF, GDP (based on current price) of Bangladesh is US $ 205.3 billion ranking 44th in the world economy.
-It was US$ 149.99 billion in 2013 ranking Bangladesh 58th in the world economy.
-In March 2018 Bangladesh achieved the criteria for graduation from Least Developed Countries (LDCs) while in 2015 World Bank announced Bangladesh’s achievement of the lower middle-income country status.
-Present government under the visionary leadership of the Hon.
-Prime Minister Sheikh Hasina has been working hard to transform Bangladesh into a middle-income country by 2021 and a developed country by 2041 and thus realize the dream of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman to build a Sonar Bangla or Golden Bengal.
+Today, Bangladesh is known as a development miracle.
+It is recognized as the role model for socio-economic development in the world.
+Even during the COVID-19 Pandemic, Bangladesh’s economy has grown at 5.24%.
+According to the World Bank, the total GDP size of Bangladesh would stand at around US $ 330 billion by the end 2020.
+International Monetary Fund (IMF) also ranked Bangladesh the 43rd the largest economy in the world in 2019 in terms of nominal GDP.
+In March 2018, Bangladesh achieved all the three eligibility criteria for graduation from the Least Developed Countries (LDC) list and is on track for graduation in 2024.
+In 2015 World Bank announced Bangladesh’s achievement of the lower middle-income country status.
+Under the dynamic and visionary leadership of the Hon’ble Prime Minister Sheikh Hasina, Bangladesh has been marching ahead to become a middle-income country by 2021 and a developed country by 2041 to realize the dream of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman to build a Sonar Bangla or Golden Bengal.